Prior-Lab-Durham-University/carbonara/README.md

 ### Using notebooks

-If using Jupyter, register the environment as a kernel:
+If using Jupyter, register your Python environment as a kernel:

 ```bash
 python -m ipykernel install --user \